plstcharles/ssl4rs/README.md

 This framework is primarily meant to help the prototyping of new models and data loaders.
-It relies on [PyTorch](https://pytorch.org/get-started/locally/) in combination with [PyTorch Lightning](https://pytorchlightning.ai/), and is derived from the [Lightning-Hydra-Template Project](https://github.com/ashleve/lightning-hydra-template).
+It relies on [PyTorch](https://pytorch.org/get-started/locally/) in combination with [Lightning](https://lightning.ai/), and is derived from the [Lightning-Hydra-Template Project](https://github.com/ashleve/lightning-hydra-template).

 The easiest way to use this framework is probably to clone it, add your own code inside its folder